sockitfpga/MiSTer_SoCkit/README.md

 Other folders are: cheats, docs, Filters, filters_audio, font, Presets, Shadow_Masks.
 You will find more info about those in the [MiSTer wiki](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki).

-### 5. Download the wished SoCkit MiSTer compatible cores and copy them to the SD card partition
+### 5. Download SoCkit MiSTer compatible cores to the SD card

 Find the latest rbf binaries of the cores in https://github.com/sockitfpga/SoCKit_binaries and copy them in the corresponding folder (_Arcade/cores, _Computer, _Console, _Other).
+For example try this template core [mycore.rbf](mycore_20221228.rbf)

 For Arcades find the mra files in the releases folder of each arcade repository and for the Arcade roms you can use this script  [mame-merged-set-getter.sh](mame-merged-set-getter.sh) on your local machine or check this [link](https://pleasuredome.github.io/pleasuredome/).